bytecodealliance/WASI-Virt/README.md

 a configurable way.

-For example, consider converting an application to a WebAssembly Component that assumes it can load some templates from the filesystem, but that is all it will load.
+For example, consider converting an application to a WebAssembly Component that assumes it can load read some files from the filesystem, but never needs to write.

-Using WASI Virt, those specific file paths can be mounted and virtualized into the component itself as a post-compile operation, while banning the final component from being able to access the filesystem at all.
-The inner program still uses FS calls, but they are virtualized from the target host platform allowing this application to run in different environments without filesystem API compat or security concerns.
+Using WASI Virt, those specific file paths can be mounted and virtualized into the component itself as a post-compile operation, while banning the final component from being able to access the host's filesystem at all.
+The inner program still imports a wasi filesystem, but the filesystem implementation is provided by another component, rather than in the host environment.
+The composition of these two components no longer has a filesystem import, so it can be run in hosts (or other components) which do not provide a filesystem API.

 ### Basic Usage